mrzool/tex-boilerplates/README.md

 ## Local development

-1. Clone the project and `cd` into it.
+1. Fork the project, clone it on your machine and `cd` into it.
 2. `npm install && npm start`
 3. Open `index.html` and start hacking.